 o Share a few lessons learned based on your engagement with other customers.

-o Unusual times and lack of confidence in the “old ways of working” call for new ways of thinking.
+o Unusual times and a lack of confidence in the “old ways of working” call for new ways of thinking.

 o You can help your customer think differently and avoid mistakes that others have already made.